meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Who is it for?
 People who want to lose weight.
 ### Is it backed by scientific research?
 Dr. Atkins conducted a trial on himself and 65 other colleagues and results were that overall, significant weight loss was achieved.
+It shows to increase HDL and control blood sugar.
 ### Is it dangerous?

 ### Would you recommend?